 It also contains an anti-microbial agent that inhibits the growth of bacterial odors on the litter.
-The product also comes as a relief for those with sensitive noses as it is unscented cat litter and does not emit any fragrance.
+The product also comes as a relief for those with sensitive noses as it is an unscented cat litter and does not emit any fragrance.

 - This is available in two sizes for those with different requirements.
 Activated carbon mixed with litter granules fights odors immediately on coming in contact.

 - Those among you with sensitive noses will find this non-fragrant cat litter more comfortable to use.

 - Some customers have reviewed the product as being over-priced and horribly dusty.

 10. Fresh Step Scented Cat Litter for Odor Control (For Multi-Cats)

 Fresh Step Scented Cat Litter for Odor Control has been specially formulated for multi-cat litter boxes and comes with a 10-day odor-free guarantee.
 The formula contains activated charcoal to trap urine and fecal odors.

 For cleaner surfaces and clearer air, the company’s formula is dust-free and comes with paw activated fragrance that releases each time your kitty uses the litter box.